Catherine22/Frontend-Development/JavaScript/README.md

 ### Promise.all

-The `Promise.all()` will wait until all the promises are resolved and then log out the values.
+The `Promise.all()` waits until all the promises are resolved and then log out the values.

 ```Javascript
 const p1 = new Promise((resolve, reject) => {